 Most power cables have some form of metallic shield around the insulation surrounding the main conductor.
-This "shield" can be made from different metals and be of various physical designs, as the photos below illustrate: individual round wires, flat wires, continuous wrapped foil, and combinations of these.
-Each design serves its specific purpose.
+This serves its specific purpose.
 Most of the power cables installed in North America starting in the 1960's and continuing to this day are designed with a concentric, individual wire stranded shield, or neutral.
 Concentric